 Water & Sewer Services

 Moore County and its municipalities have ample water supplies from sources including wells, reservoirs, and neighboring counties.
 Moore County Public Utilities‘ service area includes Addor, East Moore district, Hyland Hills/Niagara, Pinehurst, Seven Lakes, Vass, the Carolina (near Whispering Pines), High Falls, and West Moore near Robbins.
 Moore County currently has a maximum capacity of 7.2 mgd.
 Water lines vary in size from 2 to 20 inches depending on the location.

 Sewer services are available in all municipalities except Cameron, Foxfire Village and Whispering Pines.
-The Moore County Pollution Control Plant is capable of treating 10 million gallons of wastewater per day.
+The Moore County Pollution Control Plant is permitted to treat 10 million gallons of wastewater per day.
 It receives and treats wastewater from Aberdeen, Pinehurst, Southern Pines, Pinebluff, Carthage, Camp MacKall and septic tank waste from within Moore County.

 Piedmont Natural Gas provides gas services to southern Moore County where several vacant industrial buildings and sites are available for new and expanding industries.
 Line size ranges from 2 to 8 inches in diameter.

 Moore County is served by US Highway 1, US Highway 15-501, and multiple N.C. state highways, including NC 5, NC 73, and NC 211.
 Interstate 73/74 is easily accessible, located just over the western county border in neighboring Montgomery County, about 20 miles from the Town of Aberdeen’s industrial corridor.
 Interstate 95 in Cumberland County south of Fayetteville is less than 40 miles from Aberdeen.